Please ensure Javascript is enabled for purposes of website accessibility

 Partners

-Ines Pohl is the chief correspondent of Deutsche Welle in Washington, D.C..
+Ines Pohl is the Chief Correspondent of Deutsche Welle in Washington, D.C..
 In her work she traveled the country, experiencing first hand the many different lives people live in the United States.
 As a Nieman Fellow at Harvard Ines combined her journalistic experience with a theoretical framework of her political thought.
-In our conversation we will learn about her journey and observations about the United States and the transatlantic relationship.
+In our conversation we will learn about her journey and observations about the United States and the trans-Atlantic relationship.

 Biographies